Have you thought at all about how important it is to listen?

 What do you know about the people you are serving?
 Quite possibly it’s not nearly enough.
 Why is that?

 Could it be because you’re not listening?

-When you meet someone in person at an event (or when you used to before COVID!), are you left with an understanding of who that person is?
+When you meet someone in person at an event, are you left with an understanding of who that person is?

 OK, I understand that when you’re getting a fashion business off the ground, it’s sometimes hard to get anyone to talk to you.
 But could that be because you are only trying to talk to them about yourself?
 Your business, Your product.